 Flexibility will increase your chances of getting hired

 You will increase your chances of finding employment if you are willing to be flexible.
 Many big graduate recruiters have offices across the UK, and vacancies are more likely to be oversubscribed in the big cities.
-This means those who are happy to work in other locations, such as Reading and Southampton, are in a relatively strong position to get hired.
+This means those who are happy to work in other locations are in a relatively strong position to get hired.
 You should also consider applying to smaller businesses, often referred to as small and medium sized enterprises (SMEs), to maximise your chances of employment.